Running Apps from Python

 Results

-has completed, its outputs can be accessed by the following methods:
+When a job has completed, its outputs can be accessed by the following functions:

 job.get_stdout() # Returns stdout as bytes